 Years of Experience

-When it comes to location, the highest average paycheck (about $90K per year) can be spotted in Philadelphia, Pa.; Rochester, N.Y. ($89K), the company's headquarter city of Chicago, Ill. (around $84K), and Forked River, N.J. ($78K) are the next top-paying cities.
-Houston, Texas is one of the lowest-paid cities, with earnings averaging $66K.
-By state, the highest compensation levels appear in Iowa, where the average salary is $104K annually.
+When it comes to location, the highest average paycheck ($102K per year) can be spotted in Kennett Square, Pa.; Oswego, N.Y. (around $100K), Philadelphia, Pa. (about $95K), and Oak Brook, Ill. (approximately $91K) are the next top-paying cities.
+Houston, Texas ranks low on the pay scale — at $65K, it is one of the lowest-paid cities.
+By state, the highest compensation levels appear in Iowa, where the average salary is approximately $127K annually.

 Certifications and Degrees